Tsumeb: Economy and infrastructure

 There are 105 commercial farms around Tsumeb.
 The area consists largely of rolling hills covered in thorn bush.
 Tsumeb falls under the dry woodland, savanna vegetation zone.
 Much of farmland is affected by woody plant encroachment.
 The soil around Tsumeb varies in quality from very fertile red loam through black turf to chalky clay and loam.
 The district is thus suitable for intensified farming and crop production.
 There is an abundance of ground water and regular rainfall in the summer months.
 Irrigation makes the area even more productive.
 Farmers in the area grow citrus fruits with much success.
 The main crops grown are maize, sorghum and sunflowers.
 Cattle farming is also widespread.

 Ohorongo Cement was established in 2007.
 The plant is situated between Tsumeb and Otavi on Farm Sargberg approximately 45 km south of Tsumeb.
 The plant has a production capacity of 650000 tonnes per annum, almost double the demand of the Namibian domestic market.
 It is owned by Schwenk KG.
 Limestone reserves appear to be adequate for approximately 300 years.
 Tsumeb has a concrete sleeper factory.

 Just a few kilometres North of Tsumeb, the construction of the 40 MW Otjikoto Biomass Power Station began in 2024, with an expected completion in 2027.
+The power station will source biomass from farmland that is affected by woody plant encroachment.

 Every year the Tsumeb Municipality organises the Tsumeb Copper Festival.
 More than 200 small and medium enterprises (SMEs) and bigger exhibitors showcase their products and services at the annual fair.
 The festival takes place annually during the last weekend of October at the United Nations Park.
 The four-day event, which is aimed at boosting the economic competitiveness of the town, draws crowds from all corners of the country and beyond.
 It also facilitates indirect investments in the hospitality sector.

 The Evaristus Shikongo Correctional Facility in Tsumeb is one of Namibia's seven major prisons.
 Tsumeb's stadium, the Oscar Norich Stadium, has a capacity of 1,500.